grisendo/grisendo/README.md

 😄 I'm a Computer Engineer and Full-stack developer.

-🌱 I'm currently learning DDD, Hexagonal architecture, CQRS...
+🌱 I'm currently learning more about DDD, Hexagonal architecture, CQRS, microservices...

 🔭 I’m currently looking for a new job position.